georgekomen/aws/readme.md

 * AMIs are region specific

+* AMIs in the market place come with pre-installed softwares e.g. node

+* AMIs are supper important as they can help you scale your instances up and down

+* we create an AMI from a running instance, the user data does not persist though but you can introduce this from a launch config

 2.) you can interact with aws services through their rest APIs, you however have to sign each request using aws credentials and add it as a query param in each request (multiple hashing levels, creating hmac).
 Because of the complexity of signing, aws created the aws sdk which is much easier to use.